ELIXIR-Belgium/ena-upload-container/README.md

 ### Your own galaxy instance is running

 When the container is running (it can take some minutes to start all services), open a webbrowser and go to [http://localhost:8080/](http://localhost:8080/).
 Normally you should see here the Galaxy interface.
-If this page is not found, wait a little longer.
+If "this page is not found", wait a little longer.
 Some general information will be found in the middle panel of the galaxy instance.

 ### Setting up the credentials for a brokering account